 Climeworks also permanently sequesters carbon dioxide underground.
 In 2019, the organization introduced a public removal and sequestration scheme in partnership with Reykjavik Energy of Iceland.
 Through its subsidiary CarbFix, Reykjavik Energy injects CO2 from a 303 MW geothermal power plant into subsurface basalt rock.
-In less than two years, the injected CO2 mineralizes into solid carbonate rock.
+The injected CO2 mineralizes into solid carbonate rock in less than two years.
 The Climeworks website invites individuals and organizations to pay a monthly subscription – in amounts up to €2,000 per month – to help fund the project.
 For example, €5 per month will sponsor the sequestration of 61 kilograms of CO2 yearly.

 In San Francisco, USA, Charm Industrial has a patent pending for a process that produces bio-oil for storage deep underground.
 Fast pyrolysis converts the carbohydrate compounds in scrap wood, sawdust, and agricultural waste into a stable liquid similar to crude oil.
 In effect, the company is reversing crude oil extraction and returning carbon to its geological source.